fenilgmehta/Fastest-Integer-Sort/README.md

 5. Can be called on all containers with RandomAccessIterator
 6. Requirements:
     * [first, last) is a valid range.
-    * RandomAccessIter value_type is mutable.
+    * RandomAccessIterator value_type is mutable.
-    * RandomAccessIter value_type is LessThanComparable.
+    * RandomAccessIterator value_type is LessThanComparable.
-    * RandomAccessIter value_type supports the operator>>, which returns an integer-type right-shifted a specified number of bits.
+    * RandomAccessIterator value_type supports the operator>>, which returns an integer-type right-shifted a specified number of bits.
-    * RandomAccessIter supports the operator[], which returns the i'th element of the container.
+    * RandomAccessIterator supports the operator[], which returns the i'th element of the container.

 Features